 The staff I am working with are brilliant and totally committed, and patients were able to take levels of pain which would have beaten me.
 There is clearly a lack of supplies and medical equipment.
 They have to improvise a huge amount to get through to the end of an operation.

 Sometimes staff are forced to use the wrong antibiotics.
 Sometimes they have to go without the right supplies.
 If a patient has been shot through the leg, the bullet can go through the vital artery and patients can bleed out and die in few minutes.
 We have to repair the blood vessel and we use Heparin, which is a blood thinning agent.
 The use of Heparin is totally routine in many countries around the world but there is none here and this makes a huge difference.

 My fellow medics here are completely exhausted as a result of the continuous stream of patients.
 After all, the first influx of wounded was on 30 March.
-If it happens again, violence on this scale, it will be really tough to cope – but the staff here will find a way to cope.
+If it happens again, violence on this large scale, it will be really tough to cope – but the staff here will find a way to cope.
 That's what they do.